netdata/netdata/database/README.md

 ## Which database mode to use

-Netdata Agents support multiple database modes.

-The default mode `[db].mode = dbengine` has been designed to scale for longer retentions.
+The default mode `[db].mode = dbengine` has been designed to scale for longer retentions and is the only mode suitable for parent Agents in the _Parent - Child_ setups

-The other available database modes are designed to minimize resource utilization and should usually be considered on ** parent - child** setups at the children side.
+The other available database modes are designed to minimize resource utilization and should only be considered on _Parent - Child_ setups at the children side and only when the resource constraints are very strict.

 So,

-- On a single node setup, use `[db].mode = dbengine` to increase retention.
+- On a single node setup, use `[db].mode = dbengine`.
 - On a [parent - child](/docs/metrics-storage-management/how-streaming-works) setup, use `[db].mode = dbengine` on the
-  parent to increase retention and a more resource efficient mode (like `save`, `ram` or `none`) for the child to minimize resources utilization.
+  parent to increase retention and a more resource efficient mode (like `save`, `ram` or `none`) for the child to minimize resource utilization.

 ## Choose your database mode